DNA TESTING

 - STRs - The proper name for STR is Short Tandem Repeat analysis.
 This is the old type of marker analysis that was used previously before the industry transitioned to the new SNP analysis in 2012.
 When a sample is tested with STR analysis there are 11-14 NUMBER markers that the lab looks at and can compare with another animal’s markers to determine parent verification.
 As the labs have now moved to SNP analysis, STR analysis is no longer used except on a case-by-case basis.

-- The High Density (HD) Genotype is a panel of 50,000-150,000 SNP markers.
-When your animal is run on an HD Genotype it will receive Genomic-Enhanced EPDs (GE-EPDs) and parent verification if the parents have DNA on file.
-To qualify, all A.I. sires and embryo donor dams are required to be run on the HD Genotype and must be parent verified back to both sire and dam.
+- The 100K Genotype is a panel of 100,000 SNP markers.
+When your animal is run on an 100K Genotype it will receive Genomic-Enhanced EPDs (GE-EPDs) and parent verification if the parents have DNA on file.
+All A.I. sires and embryo donor dams are required to be run on the 100K Genotype and must be parent verified back to both sire and dam.

-- When you receive a DNA report that states that your animal is DNA disputed this means that the animal either did not qualify to the dam, to the sire or to both parents.
-When comparing SNP markers only 1-2 DNA exclusions is allowed and if there are any more than this the animal is considered excluded to that parent.
+- When you receive a DNA report that states that your animal is DNA excluded this means that the animal either did not qualify to the dam, to the sire or to both parents.
+When comparing SNP markers only 1-2 DNA exclusions are allowed and if there are any more than this the animal is considered excluded to that parent.
 This means that the sire or dam provided is not the correct parent of the calf.
+Animals with DNA exclusions are placed on hold in the registry.

 - If you have multiple sires that your calf could possibly be out of, DNA is the best way to accurately decipher which sire is the correct sire.
 You can submit a DNA sample for the calf and have it tested to the multiple sire options to see which sire qualifies.

 - When submitting the DNA sample for the calf, on the submission paperwork you would list ALL possible sire options the calf could be out of.
-When the sample is submitted to the lab they will test the calf against each option, as long as that sire has DNA on file, and can tell you which sire is correct.
+When the sample is submitted to the lab they will test the calf against two options, as long as that sire has DNA on file, and can tell you which sire is correct.
+Additional sire options can be checked by BBU.

 - This can happen in rare cases where the calf will qualify to the sire on an individual basis and the dam on the individual basis but will exclude at the mating pair.
 This means when the sire and dam were compared TOGETHER against the calf there were exclusion markers present.
 As this is a rare occurrence, it is handled on a case-by-case basis.
 Normally this happens because the actual sire or dam is closely related to the sire or dam that the calf was tested against.
 It could be a full sibling, half sibling, etc.